alejandrojapkin/CocoaLUT/README.md

 CocoaLUT is a tool for importing, exporting, and manipulating [3D look up tables](https://en.wikipedia.org/wiki/3D_lookup_table) (LUTs) for colors.
 LUTs are often used in film and video finishing, graphics, video games, and rendering.

-The goal of this project is to have a fast, modern Objective-C library that works on both iOS and OS X.
+The goal of this project is to have a fast, modern Objective-C (and soon, Swift) library that works on both iOS and OS X.

 This project uses [LUTSpec](http://github.com/wilg/LUTSpec) for UTI standardization.